vulkomilev/oumi/docs/MODEL_DEFINITION.md

 # It can be either streamed, or fully loaded in memory.
 dataset = LemaDataset(config.data)  # Pytorch Dataset object

-sample = dataset[0] # Load, preprocess, and individual training sample
+sample = dataset[0] # Load and preprocess an individual training sample
 # Each sample contains both the model inputs, and optionally any labels required to compute the loss and/or metrics.
 # E.g. {"input_ids": ..., "attention_mask": ..., "labels": ...} or {"image": ..., "labels": ...}